ansible/community-docs/ansible_community_steering_committee.rst

 * Designs policies and procedures for the collection world; vote on approval changes to established policies and procedures.
 * Reviews collections for compliance with the policies.
 * Helps create and define roadmaps for our deliverables such as the ``ansible`` package, major collections, and documentation.
-* Reviews collections submitted for inclusion in the Ansible package and decides whether include them or not.
+* Reviews collections submitted for inclusion in the Ansible package and decides whether to include them or not.
 * Review other proposals of importance that need the Committee's attention and provide feedback.

 Members: